-The Act provides that the Council may impose a penalty of 2% on any instalment of rates that is not paid on or before the due date.
-A payment that is late is also charged a prescribed interest rate for each month it continues to be late.
+The Act provides that the Council may impose a fine of 2% on any instalment of rates that is not paid on or before the due date.
+In addition, a payment that is late is also charged a prescribed interest rate for each full month from the due date it continues to be late.